 When we hear "website redesign" our brains tend to default to thinking about the aesthetics or 'look and feel' of our website; but effective website design is so much more than how your site is visually portrayed.

-Done correctly, website overhauls can drastically improve visitor experience through simplified navigation, personalized experiences and decreased site load times, while simultaneously helping with search engine optimization (SEO).
+Done correctly, website redesigns can drastically improve visitor experience through simplified navigation, personalized experiences, and decreased site load times, while simultaneously helping with search engine optimization (SEO).
 Together, these elements help to spur lead generation, shorten your sales cycle, and ultimately lead to increased sales and ROI.

 Though looks aren't everything, appearance certainly lends its own significance to an optimized website.